lFandoriNl/chamaeleon/docs/example/example.md

 editor.commands.clearPersisted();
 ```

-## Writing your own extensions
+## Writing your own plugins

 Chamaeleon is primarily a platform for creating ui-builder, because out of the box it provides a small number of blocks, these are a page, a row, a column, a text.
 During the development process, the basic blocks will be replenished.

-Therefore, you will have to create your own extensions to add support for your blocks.
+Therefore, you will have to create your own plugins to add support for your blocks.

 This is what a basic example of a button block might look like: